The Complete Guide to Trumpet Lesson Pricing

 How to Find the Most Affordable Trumpet Lessons

 Lesson With You has a fixed price of $65 per hour and indeed the cost value is better than any other site we have found.
-Trumpet instructors at Lesson With You has at least a Bachelor’s in trumpet from music schools such as the University of North Texas, but the lessons are only $65 per hour, making the live online lessons an incredible value.
+Trumpet instructors at Lesson With You has advanced degrees in trumpet but the lessons are only $65 per hour, making the live online lessons an incredible value.
+Besides, the first lesson is free with no contracts required.

 Wyzant has an average cost of $62 per hour among the teachers we surveyed.
 But like Takelessons, many of the instructors didn’t major in trumpet performance.
 Both websites have a very large number of trumpet teachers available, so surely there are some good deals, but finding teachers whose education and prices matched that of the teachers at Lesson With You is difficult and time consuming.